mienaikoe/ziyu/Lore/Notes.md

 - Linyu died or not?
 If thi does, you should make it as ornate as Casra's death.
   - Maybe Linyu is unconscious.

-  - Setre saying "Lin...Lin" is unnecessarily ominous.
+- Be a bit more clear on Lissa's destiny.

 - Days should be depicted as being longer than 3 earth days (amounts of Ma'To and La'To might have to be adjusted as well)

-- "We know truth not only by reason but also by heart"
+- "We know truth not only by reason but also by heart" <- what?

 Option3: Lissa has a covert army of moles and manipulators in every tribe, in Shaki and in the shadestead, slowly converting people with blackmail and bribery.
 Impossible to fight directly.
   - Most realistic